mavlink/MAVSDK-docs/en/guide/offboard.md

 Client code must specify a setpoint before starting *Offboard mode*.
 The Offboard plugin automatically resends setpoints at 20Hz (PX4 requires that setpoints are minimally resent at 2Hz).
-If more precise control is required, clients can call the setpoint methods at whatever rate is required.
+If more precise control is required, clients can call the setpoint methods at whatever rate is required or whenever an updated setpoint is available.

 ## Create the Plugin